ApurvJn/Automate-Whatsapp-Message/README.md

 pip install selenium

 # Run
-Just copy message.py in your directory then open terminal and Simply run message.py file
+Just copy message.py in your directory of system you are using then open terminal and Simply run message.py file

 # Extra Things
  You can even Write How many times you want to send a particular message.